Tel: +44.(0)20.3318.1134 Fax: +44.(0)20.3004.1756 Chat on Skype Bookmark and Share

 - Better customer service: Accepting a credit card is easy and fast, usually more efficient than virtually any other type of payment acceptance.

-With ccNetPay payment services, you can afford this additional credibility and increased sales.
+With our payment services, you can afford this additional credibility and increased sales.
 There is also the fact that we do not charge a minimum fee, nor do we charge you anything when you do not process transactions in a month.

 Q: Is it safe to process credit cards over Internet?